MuaazAttari/personal-library-manager/README.md

 After running the application, you will see a menu with available options.
 Enter your choice (1-8) and follow the instructions.

 * **1. Add a new book:** Follow the prompts to enter the book's details.
-* **2. Remove a book:** Enter the title of the book you want to remove.
+* **2. Remove a book:** Enter the title you want to remove.
 * **3. Search for books:** Enter the search term (title or author).
-* **4. Update book details:** Enter the title of the book you want to edit, and then enter the new details.
+* **4. Update book details:** Enter the book title you want to edit, and then enter the new details.
 Leave a field blank to keep the current value.
 * **5. Mark book as read/unread:** Enter the title of the book to toggle its read status.
 * **6. View all books:** See a list of all books in your library.
 * **7. View reading progress:** View statistics about your library.